 We Need a Better NAFTA

 The new NAFTA is another corporate handout.
 It won't stem the outsourcing of good jobs or protect the rights of working people.
-Tell Congress to refuse to vote on the new NAFTA until it is fixed.Sign the Petition
+Tell Congress the new NAFTA isn't good enough and to refuse to vote on it.Sign the Petition

 Stay Up-to-Date With The AFL-CIO